The Lost Generation

-Lily stood in the entrance hall, her trunk beside her as she waited for the horseless carriage that would take her down to the village to get the train home for the Christmas holiday.
-She felt odd and empty inside ever since Severus had broken up with her the day before.
-She had stayed up on top of the Astronomy Tower, crying into the wind, and finally had to go see Madam Pomfrey for Pepper-Up Potion, because being up there had made her nose congested, and she'd developed a cough.
+Lily stood in the entrance hall, her trunk beside her as she waited for the horseless carriage that would transport her to the village to take the train home for the Christmas holiday.
+She felt odd and empty inside since Severus had broken up with her the day before.
+She had stayed on top of the Astronomy Tower, crying into the wind, and finally had to go see Madam Pomfrey for Pepper-Up Potion for her congested nose, and the cough she'd developed.

-When she returned to Gryffindor Tower, her ears still smoking from the potion, she explained where she'd been, and James and the others had assumed that she looked drawn and tired because she was ill.
-She didn't tell any of them that Severus had ended their relationship.
-She went straight to bed and didn't eat dinner, and no one checked on her, no one seemed to care at all whether she lived or died.
-She wallowed in self-pity and relived the conversation over and over, thinking of what she should have said, but it was too late--she always thought of those things too late.
-At four in the morning, she awoke, unable to sleep.
-She'd gone down to the common room with a quill and some parchment, and worked for over three hours on a letter to Severus.
+When she returned to Gryffindor Tower, her ears smoking from the potion, she explained where she'd been, and James and the others had assumed she was drawn and tired because she was ill.
+She didn't tell them Severus had ended their relationship.
+She went straight to bed without dinner and no one checked on her, no one seemed to care whether she lived or died.
+She wallowed in self-pity and relived the conversation over and over, thinking of what she should have said, but it was too late—she always thought of those things too late.
+At four in the morning, she awoke, unable to sleep, and went to the common room with a quill and parchment, working for over three hours on a letter to Severus.
 She'd gone through more than seven drafts.

-After classes, she had packed her trunk and gone down into the entrance hall with the other students who were getting the train home for the holiday.
-They were laughing and talking animatedly about what their holiday was going to hold, and no one seemed to notice that Hogwarts' Head Girl looked like death on toast.
-I don't have any friends, she thought miserably, thinking of Cecilia, who was in the Hufflepuff common room visiting with her friends there; they would all be staying at the castle for the holiday.
-She remembered the Slytherin girls slyly fooling her into telling them things she never should have told anyone.
+After lessons, she'd packed her trunk and gone to the entrance hall with the other students who were going home for the holiday.
+They laughed and talked animatedly about what their holiday was going to hold, and no one seemed to notice that Hogwarts' Head Girl looked like death on toast.
+I don't have any friends, she realized miserably, thinking of Cecilia, who was in the Hufflepuff common room visiting with friends; they would all be staying at the castle for the holiday.
+She remembered the Slytherin girls slyly fooling her into telling them things she never should have.
 She'd been a complete and utter fool, she knew.
-And now Severus had left her...
+And now Severus had left her.

-She climbed into a horseless carriage to go to the station, and before she could close the door, some third years climbed in.
-She recognized Bill Weasley from her own house, along with some Hufflepuffs he'd been going around with since September.
+She climbed into a horseless carriage to go to the station and before she could close the door, some third years climbed in.
+She recognized Bill Weasley from her own house, along with two Hufflepuffs he'd been going around with since September.
 She wondered why he wasn't with the other third-year Gryffindor students much anymore.